bcook254/apex-legends-cache/README.md

     git commit -m "$(date +%s)"
     git push origin main

-Finally, create a pull request with this repository. __Include the number of new entries this request will add to the cache file!__ ⚠️ The final number of entries added may change if a previous pull request must be merged before merging your pull request. ⚠️
+Finally, create a pull request with this repository. __Include the number of new entries this request will add to the cache file!__ ⚠️ Please also allow edits from upstream maintainers.
+This allows me to merge pull requests that used an old version of the cache file without any back and forth, and will give you proper contributor credit. ⚠️ ⚠️ The final number of entries added may change if a previous pull request must be merged before merging your pull request. ⚠️

 ### Option 2 - Open an Issue
 Begin by downloading the most recent version of the cache file from this repository here, [r5apex.dxvk-cache file](https://github.com/bcook254/apex-legends-cache/blob/main/r5apex.dxvk-cache), or this [direct link](https://github.com/bcook254/apex-legends-cache/raw/main/r5apex.dxvk-cache).